ode to cheesecake

 With warmth and gratitude,

 P.S.
-One thing I love about this recipe is that it’s Retreat cleanse friendly.
-This cream “cheese” is a perfect snack that’s in keeping with the scrumptious food that we’re all eating this week as we solidify our “best practices” prior to the holiday.
-It’s not too late for you to experience your pre-holiday Retreat!
+One thing I love about this recipe– it’s the perfect snack that’s in keeping with the scrumptious food that we’re all eating this week as we solidify our “best practices” prior to the holiday.

 Pumpkin Cream “Cheese”